 - Individuals operating as a sole proprietor or an independent contractor

 The SBA’s EIDLs offer up to $2 million in assistance and can provide working capital to help small businesses survive until normal operations resume after a disaster.
-The interest rate is 3.75% for small businesses and 2.75% for non-profits.
+The interest rate is 3.75% for small businesses and 2.75% for not-for-profits.
 SBA offers loans with long-term repayments in order to keep payments affordable, up to a maximum of 30 years, and determines the loan terms on a case-by-case basis, depending on each borrower’s ability to repay.

 Who Is Eligible and How Do You Apply?